alphagov/forms/research/2023-09-26-Early_Access_Journey.md

 # Usability Testing: Early Access Journey

+## 2023-09-06 / Sprint 37

+## Aims
+- Test acceptance of the early access sign up journey
+- Understand how new users feel about the journey / process
+- Understand how dept admin users feel about the process
+- Identify any barriers to adoption of Forms through an Early Access model

+## Users
+- Civil Servants
+- 6 users

+## Methodology
+- Usability Testing

 ## Key Headlines

 - Participants were clear about the journey from trial account to editors, and were keen to explore the tool for their uses.